xinzhan/core-services.en/help/interface/attributes.md

 ---
 # Customer Attributes overview

-Customer Attributes in Experience Cloud enables you to upload your captured enterprise data from a customer relationship management (CRM) database.
+[!UICONTROL Customer Attributes] in Experience Cloud enables you to upload your captured enterprise data from a customer relationship management (CRM) database.
 You can upload the data into a Customer Attribute data source in the Experience Cloud, then use the data in Adobe Analytics and Adobe Target.

 To locate this feature, navigate to **[!DNL Experience Platform]** > **[!UICONTROL People]** > **[!UICONTROL Customer Attributes]**